csci450-comparch/assg03/README.md

 # Objectives

-In this assignment we will be writing portions of a LC-3 ISA simulator in C.  This assignment implement (most) of the 16-bit LC-3 architecture as C functions.
+In this assignment we will be writing portions of a LC-3 ISA simulator in C.  This assignment implements (most) of the 16-bit LC-3 architecture as C functions.
 These functions parallel what a typical microcode level implementation would need to do to support the LC-3 ISA in hardware.
 By doing this assignments, you should get a better